shabin5785/react-notes/Notes_2.md

   - useEffect can take care of both componentDidmount and componentDidupdate

   - by default useEffect is called everytime a component is loaded or updated.
 We can pass a variable to the useEffect array to monitor, so taht fn is invoked only when the variabel changes.

+  - if we pass an empty array to useEffect, its caled only once ( componentDidMount), cause value in array never cahnges.